How to Preserve Green Peppers |

 Step 1: Wash all the peppers.

-Step 3: If using slices or diced (any type of smaller pieces), put in a single layer on a baking tray and stick in the freezer until frozen.
+Step 3: If using slices or diced (any type of smaller pieces), put them in a single layer on a baking tray and stick in the freezer until frozen.
 (You can skip this step with halves)

 Step 4: Toss pre-frozen peppers in a bag (4 – 5 peppers will fit into a gallon-sized bag) and into the freezer.